i-e-b/Gool/README.md

 ### Unique features

-- Can build new patterns at run-time *and* at parse time
+- Contextual parsing: can build new patterns at run-time *and* at parse time
 - Patterns can be computed using any C# code
 - Easily expanded to handle complex patterns
 - Use all your existing navigation and refactoring tools